domonda/api/README.md

 Extracting invoice data is done asynchronously by default.
-Set the form field `waitForExtraction` to `true` for synchronous extraction where results will be available via GraphQL directly after the upload request returns (add another 30 seconds to timeouts).
+Set the form field `waitForExtraction` to `true` for synchronous extraction, where results will be available via GraphQL directly after the upload request returns (add another 30 seconds to timeouts).

-To identify the category of the uploaded document, either the form field `documentCategory` must be provided or the form field `documentType` with the additional fields `bookingType` and `bookingCategory` if their value for the category is non-null/empty.
+To identify the category of the uploaded document, either the form field `documentCategory` must be provided, or the form field `documentType` with the additional fields `bookingType` and `bookingCategory` if their value for the category is non-null/empty.
 A combination of `documentType`, `bookingType`, `bookingCategory` uniquely identifies a document category and may be easier to use than querying document category IDs upfront.

-Valid values for documentType are:
+Valid values for `documentType` are:

 ```txt
 INCOMING_INVOICE